 Immediately after this offering, we intend to file a registration statement on Form S-8 under the Securities Act covering 6,508,193 shares of class A common stock subject to options outstanding under our 1988 Incentive Stock Plan and 1996 Stock Plan and under non-plan options granted to employees and consultants and 283,126 shares reserved for future issuance under our 2005 Stock Incentive Plan.
 This registration statement will automatically become effective upon filing.
 Shares registered under this registration statement will be available for sale in the open market, subject to the lock-up arrangements described above, although sales of shares held by our affiliates will be limited by Rule 144 volume limitations.

 Registration Rights

-In addition, after this offering, Cypress will be entitled to rights to cause us to register the sale of 52,033,287 shares common stock under the Securities Act.
-See "Description of Capital Stock-Registration Rights."
+In addition, after this offering, Cypress will be entitled to rights to cause us to register the sale of See "Description of Capital Stock-Registration Rights."